 As table 4 demonstrates, the upshot of these movements is unmistakable.
 For artists born in North America and Europe A, nearly ninety-three per cent of movements are within that region – between London and New York, for example, where the conditions for artistic production and reception may be considered more or less equal.
 Secondly, for artists born in Europe B, nearly eighty-nine per cent of movements are towards North America and Europe A, presumably in search of better support systems and infrastructures.
 Thirdly, for artists born in Latin America, Asia or Africa, the overwhelming majority of movements – over ninety-two per cent – are to North America and Europe A. They constitute a generalised one-way emigration from what I would call the periphery to the centre, or centres; that is, in the direction of the USA, UK, France and Germany.
 As we can see, seventy-two artists from Europe B and eighty-one artists from the rest of the world have moved to North America and Europe A, making this region the most popular place of residence for the majority of the artists who have figured in the last nine documentas.
 Rarely if ever does an artist from London or New York move to, say, Thailand or Trinidad.

 There is a Chinese saying: water flows downhill, people climb uphill.
 If, as some critics would have us believe, centres and peripheries are a thing of the past, how are we to account for this almost exclusively one-way flow of artists?
-Figures like this lead us to question claims that the 2002 documenta 11 represented the full emergence of the margin at the centre,6 or the most radically conceived event in the history of postcolonial art practice, offering an unprecedented presence of artists from outside Europe and North America.7 Whatever questions may be raised by the hybrid make-up of the emigrant artists in question, there is something highly incongruous in talking about an exhibition like documenta 11, in which nearly seventy-eight per cent of the artists featured were living in North America or Europe, as illustrating the full emergence of the margin.
+Figures like this lead us to question claims that the 2002 documenta 11 represented ‘the full emergence of the margin at the centre’, or ‘the most radically conceived event in the history of postcolonial art practice’, offering ‘an unprecedented presence of artists from outside Europe and North America’.
+Whatever questions may be raised by the hybrid make-up of the emigrant artists in question, there is something highly incongruous in talking about an exhibition like documenta 11, in which nearly seventy-eight per cent of the artists featured were living in North America or Europe, as illustrating ‘the full emergence of the margin’.

 This article first appeared in the New Left Review, 57, May/June 2009 and is reproduced here with the author and editor’s kind permission.
-Other papers relating to the Landmark Conference held at Tate modern in October 2008 can be found in issue 12 of Tate Papers.
+Other papers relating to the Landmark Conference held at Tate modern in October 2008 can be found in Tate Papers no.12.
 The image alongside this paper’s abstract on search lists shows the Museum Fridericianum during documenta 12 2007, Photograph © Simon Zirkunow.

 Chin-Tao Wu is Associate Research Fellow at the Institute of European and American Studies, Academia Sinica, Taipei.